 See our Ratings Methodology.

 However, there can be a big difference between good and bad baby wipes.
 From the packaging design to the moisture and strength of the wipes themselves, parents can easily spot a shoddy baby wipe a mile off.
 Baby wipes must be reliable, durable, and easily accessible at a moment’s notice.
-If they’re not moist enough to effectively clean those mystery sticky substances off your child’s hands, forget it.
-Likewise, if they’re too darn difficult to remove from the pack with only one hand while you’re holding a baby covered in food in the other, you can forget it.
+If they’re not moist enough to effectively clean those mystery sticky substances off your child’s hands, then forget it.
+Likewise, if they’re too darn difficult to remove from the pack with just one hand while you’re holding a baby covered in food in the other, you can also forget it.
 So, where can you find the best baby wipes?